What Does a Start-Up Coach Actually Do?

 1. Clarifies Your Vision

-You might know you want to make a living from your art, photography, or creative services — but not know what that looks like.
+You might know you want to make a living from your art, photography, or creative pursuit — but not know what that looks like.

 A coach helps you: